aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/using-truetype-fonts/specify-truetype-fonts-location/_index.md

 fontSettings->get_SubstitutionSettings()->get_TableSubstitution()->SetSubstitutes(u"PMingLiU-ExtB", System::MakeArray<System::String>({ u"Liberation Serif" }));
 {{< /highlight >}}

 If none of the rules worked, Aspose.Words check the internal replacement table.
 If the table contains information about a good fit then the font gets replaced.
-In our case Aspose.Words will select Typeface.SERIF.
+In our case Aspose.Words will select `Typeface.SERIF`.
 But if the table doesn’t know anything about the requested font then Aspose.Words picks up a font based on special MS Word rules or the closest distance in Panose space.

 #### TrueType Fonts on .NET Core and Xamarin